hiway/logseq-python-plugin/README.md

 ## Example

-Here's how to write a Logseq plugin that responds to a slash command.
+Write a Logseq plugin that responds to a keyboard shortcut and opens a specified page in the right sidebar:

 ```python
 from logseq_plugin import LogseqPlugin